Michelle has been beading and making wire jewellery for over 15 years. She owns a bead store in Australia & loves to demonstrate techniques.

 Learn to Make a Striking Pendant With This Step-By-Step Tutorial

-In less than an hour you could create an eye-catching, professional-looking design with just a few beads and wire!
-This pendant contains all seven crystals of the gemstone chakra set (read on below for an explanation of each stone).
+In less than an hour, you can create an eye-catching, professional-looking design with just a few beads and wire!
+This pendant contains all seven crystals of the gemstone chakra set (see below for an explanation of each stone).
 In addition, we have finished the pendant off with a lava stone bead, which can be infused with essential oils.
 This pendant makes a wonderful gift—or simply keep it for yourself!

-- 50mm Headpin - to make the lava stone dangle.
+- 50 mm Headpin: This is used to make the lava stone dangle.

-- 24 Gauge Artistic Wire - 26 gauge also works well, but 28 gauge would be a little too fine for this project.
+- 24 Gauge Artistic Wire: A 26 gauge also works well, but a 28 gauge would be a little too fine for this project.

 Gemstone Chakra Meanings